Add Rust as a supported language

 This is a preliminary implementation; I fully expect further changes to the API as Rust users find deficiencies in the code.
 I encourage Rust programmers to look at the generated code and recommend changes to the API which improve correctness and to offer optimization suggestions.

-#3 Updated by Richard Neswold 11 months ago
+#3 Updated by Richard Neswold over 1 year ago

 - Status changed from Closed to Feedback

 Re-opening for feedback.